tangro/actions-test/README.md

-# actions-test
+# tangro/actions-test

 Run jest tests, add annotations to failing tests.
 By default it runs `npm run test:ci` but it can be configured: `npm run ${command}`.

 # Versions

-Either use a specific version of this action, or `latest` which should always point to the latest version of `actions-test`.
+You can use a specific `version` of this action.
+The latest published version is `v1.1.2`.
+You can also use `latest` to always get the latest version.

 # Example job